-- [30] The Board also notes that in Lochhead v Ministry of Business Innovation and Employment18 the court noted that whilst the statutory principles of sentencing set out in the Sentencing Act 2002 do not apply to the Building Act they have the advantage of simplicity and transparency.
-The court recommended adopting a starting point for penalty based on the seriousness of the disciplinary offending prior to considering any aggravating and/or mitigating factors. - [31] The offending was at the lower end of the disciplinary scale.
-As such and based on the above the Board's penalty decision is to censure the Respondent.
-A censure is a formal expression of disapproval.
+- [36] The Board also notes that in Lochhead v Ministry of Business Innovation and Employment18 the court noted that whilst the statutory principles of sentencing set out in the Sentencing Act 2002 do not apply to the Building Act they have the advantage of simplicity and transparency.
+The court recommended adopting a starting point for penalty based on the seriousness of the disciplinary offending prior to considering any aggravating and/or mitigating factors. - [37] The matters are serious.
+Building consents are at the heart of the system to ensure buildings are safe and that they perform.
+Failure to adhere to them puts that system at risk.
+Therefore, based on the above the Board's penalty decision is impose a fine of \$3,500.